spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/the-docker-sdk.md

 ## Docker/sdk boot command details

 The Docker SDK `boot` command runs the [generator](https://github.com/spryker/docker-sdk/tree/master/generator) application.
 The generator is deployed as a Docker container.
-The generator takes twig templates and project's deploy.yml file with context and generates content of the [deployment](https://github.com/spryker/docker-sdk/tree/master/deployment) folder.
+It takes twig templates and project's `deploy.yml` with context and generates the content of the [deployment](https://github.com/spryker/docker-sdk/tree/master/deployment) folder.

 The `boot` command does the following:
-1. Prepares the `env` files for `glue`,`zed`, `yves`.
+1. Prepares the env files for Glue, Zed, and Yves.
 2. Prepares endpoints and store-specific configs.
 3. Prepares the Nginx configuration for the frontend and gateway containers.
 4. Prepares the PHP and debug configuration.
-5. Transforms the `env` files.
+5. Prepares Terraform env files.
 6. Prepares Dashboard.
 7. Prepares the Docker image files and the `docker-compose.yml` file for local development.
 8. Generates bash scripts used by `deploy.sh`.